nusenu/ansible-relayor/README.md

 * `tor_IPv6` boolean
     - autodetects if you have IPv6 IPs and enables an IPv6 ORPort accordingly
-    - you can opt-out by setting it to False
+    - you can opt-out by setting it to false
     - default: true

 * `tor_IPv6Exit` boolean